-Deaglán de Bréadún’s profile on former U.S. Senator George Mitchell, who played a crucial role in the ultimate success of the peace talks and the signing of The Good Friday Agreement on April 10, 1998.
+Deaglán de Bréadún’s profiles former U.S. Senator George Mitchell, who played a crucial role in the ultimate success of the peace talks and the signing of The Good Friday Agreement on April 10, 1998.

 COMETH the hour, cometh the man.
 Philosophers have argued for a long time over the importance of the individual in history.
 Some say the forces of change, though seemingly blind, always produce that crucial man or woman who will be their instrument and cutting edge.
 Others argue that unless a person with the right qualifies, attributes and vision takes the driving seat, the process runs into the sand.